consensusnetworks/casimir/README.md

     npm run dev
     ```

-    > 🚩 This will also preconfigure the application environment with the AWS credentials for the `consensus-networks-dev` profile (set PROFILE="some-other-name" in .env if you want to override).
+    > 🚩 This will also preconfigure the application environment with the AWS credentials for the `consensus-networks-dev` profile (set PROFILE="some-other-name" in a [.env](.env) if you want to override).

 2. For fullstack changes – run the development server and mock the local backend services.